-In addition to our many cosmetic services, Naficy Rejuvenation Center offers general dermatology services to keep your skin healthy.
+In addition to our many cosmetic services, Naficy Rejuvenation Center offers surgical and cosmetic dermatology services to keep your skin healthy.

 - Biopsy of suspected skin cancer